frodosamoa/cmsi386/homework-1/README.md

 For the first homework assignment, you'll be warming up to Python.
 Readings: Read as many on-line tutorials or book chapters on Python as is reasonable without seriously impacting your personal life.

 Produce your solutions in four files: pythonwarmup.py, prefixes.py, lines.py, and pythonwarmuptest.py.
-Turn in a hardcopy (8.5" ")

 1. Write a Python function that accepts a number of U.S. cents and returns a tuple containing, respectively, the smallest number of U.S. quarters, dimes, nickels, and pennies that equal the given amount.
 Use the Python divmod built-in function.